-Kayaking: 6.5 miles.
+Kayaking: 6.5 miles

-Kayaking: 3 miles; Hiking: up to 4 miles.
+Kayaking: 3 miles; Hiking: up to 4 miles

-Kayaking: 7 miles; Hiking: 2 miles.
+Kayaking: 7 miles; Hiking: 2 miles

-Our final lakeside breakfast is followed by breaking camp and loading the support boat for our paddle back to Signal Mountain Boat ramp where our journey began.
-We transfer as a group to Pacific Creek Boat Launch.
-Here we will load into our six-man rafts and embark on our scenic ten-mile float down the Snake River.
+We load up and paddle to a boat launch, then transfer to our rafting location.
+We hop into six-man rafts and embark on a picturesque float down the Snake River.
 The knowledge of our guides enhances the experience as they share natural and historical interpretation of the region.
 Each turn of the river provides a new perspective of the Cathedral Group and calls to mind photos by Ansel Adams that have come alive in brilliant color and breathtaking beauty.
-There is an abundance of wildlife to keep a look out for as we gently float along.
-Halfway through the float trip we will enjoy our lunch.
-Arrival at Deadman’s Bar.
+The waters are gentle, providing us with ample opportunities to spot wildlife.
+We pause for a picnic lunch, and then continue our float trip to reach Deadman’s Bar.
 We shuttle back to Jackson, WY where we make our final goodbyes.
-Breakfast and lunch included
+Breakfast and lunch included.